byomkesh03/Book-Landing-Page/README.md

 ## Acknowledgments

-This landing page website is a pixel-perfect representation of a Figma design
+This landing page website is a pixel-perfect representation of a Figma design taken from the Figma community.
+- Design inspiration: Figma Community
+- Figma design link